 We rely on a few trusted websites that help save us money and time when booking hotels, flights, and car rentals.
 Check out some of our preferred partners below:

-- Faroe Islands Accommodation: The Faroe Islands are limited with hotels with the majority located in Tórshavn.
+- Faroe Islands Accommodation: The Faroe Islands are limited in hotels with the majority located in Tórshavn.
 We stayed in Hotel Føroyar while in the capital, which is easily the most upmarket hotel in the city.
-If you’re looking to stay outside of the city we suggest checking out Airbnb.
-Here is a coupon for your first stay on Airbnb!
+To feel more at home we use Airbnb you can check out some tips and read more about getting an Airbnb coupon code here.
+Or just take this coupon for your first stay!

 - Travel Insurance: You never know what can happen abroad, and that’s why we always travel with travel insurance with World Nomads.
 Their plans are flexible and affordable.